SIMOSE Art Museum: "The World’s Most Beautiful Museum" Hidden near Hiroshima

 standing apart from the museum, a quite wonderful haute cuisine French Restaurant.

-Our path into this stunning complex was rather prosaic: from Shin-Osaka station we took the Shinkansen to Hiroshima station, then switched the JR line train to the unremarkable town of Otake nestled along the shore of the Seto Inland Sea.
+Our path into this stunning complex was rather prosaic: from Shin-Osaka station we took the Shinkansen to Hiroshima station, then switched to the JR line train to the unremarkable town of Otake nestled along the shore of the Seto Inland Sea.
 As part of our villa reservations, we’d arranged to have the SIMOSE people (who like to capitalize the museum’s name) pick us up at the station.
-That’s when the tone shifted: our ride was a sleek black limousine outfitted with the most comfortable reclining seats ever to cradle a traveler—think first-class luxury on a Boeing 777, minus the turbulence.

 We rode several miles through an industrial district lined with drab warehouses and factories and a couple of giant big-box stores and then turned toward the sea and passed through our first portal onto the grounds of the wonderful alternative universe of SIMOSE.